apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 : @@snip [snip](/couchbase/src/test/java/docs/javadsl/CouchbaseExamplesTest.java) { #fromId }

-# Writing to Couchbase in Akka Streams
+# Writing to Couchbase in Apache Pekko Streams

 For each mutation operation we need to create @apidoc[CouchbaseWriteSettings] instance which consists of the following parameters